mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

         ints `shouldBe` [1, 2, 3, 4]
 ```

-Finally we'll want to test our server process calculates results correctly.
-We do this by starting our server process and sending a message to it.
+Finally we'll want to test our server process calculates results correctly and sends them back to clients.
+We do this by starting our server process and sending a message to it from a [test double](https://martinfowler.com/bliki/TestDouble.html) client process.

 ``` haskell
   let